jandecaluwe/urubu/doc/manual/structure.md

 Otherwise, `file_ext` and `link_ext` should be set to the same extension, specially during testing, so that the simple web server invoked by `urubu serve` works fine, as well as any web server that does not rewrite the file extensions of the requests.

+The `ignore_patterns` attribute specifies glob-style patterns to be ignored during processing, in addition to the default ones according ot the Processing Rules.

+In some cases you may explicitly want to keep certain files that would normally be ignored.
+For example, you may have hidden files like `.nojekyll` to prevent Jekyll processing, or `.htaccess` and `.htpasswd` for access control.
+You can keep such files in the build using the `keep_files` attribute.

 You can define additional attributes that will be made available as site variables to the template engine.
 The following is an example of a